Thomas Ruff: Zycles, Cassini, and ma.r.s.

 The artist's series Zycles and Cassini draw from scientific sources.
 Zycles are based on 3D renderings of mathematical curves that were inspired by Ruff's encounter with copperplate engravings found in 19th-century books on electromagnetism.
-Ruff translated these images via a 3D computer-modeling program, but instead of his usual flattening, gives volume to 2D.
-The results are large, inkjet prints on canvas of colored lines and swirls.
-The Cassini works are based on photographic captures of saturn taken by NASA.
-Ruff has transformed the raw black and white prints with interjections of saturated colour.
+Ruff translated these images via a 3D computer-modeling program, but instead of his usual flattening, he gave volume to 2D.
+The results are large inkjet prints on canvas of colored lines and swirls.
+The Cassini works are based on photographic captures of Saturn taken by NASA.
+Ruff has transformed the raw black and white prints with interjections of saturated color.
 In the ma.r.s. series, also sourced from the NASA website, Ruff has transformed the raw black and white fragmentary representations of the planet Mars with interjections of saturated color.
 He also digitally changed the perspective.
 In addition to the large C-prints, he has experimented for the first time with 3D image-making.

 Photograms

 With Photograms, Ruff engages with the photogram, the cameraless technique advanced by Man Ray, László Moholy-Nagy, and others in the early twentieth century.
 The photograms series depict abstract shapes, lines, and spirals in seemingly random formations with varying degrees of transparency and illumination.
-Both the objects and the light in Ruff's Photograms derive from a virtual darkroom built by a custom-made software program.
+The objects and the light in Ruff's Photograms derive from a virtual darkroom built by a custom-made software program.

 press++

 Exhibited for the first time at Sprüth Magers's Berlin gallery in 2017, the press++ series is based on images that have been published in American newspapers and magazines from the 1920s to 1970s and that Ruff found on eBay.
-To produce these works, Ruff scans the front and back of each photograph and combines them digitally, taking into account the original image as well as crops, touch-ups, date stamps, scribbles and smudges.
+To produce these works, Ruff scans the front and back of each photograph and combines them digitally, considering the original image and crops, touch-ups, date stamps, scribbles, and smudges.

 After a number of collaborations with Swiss architects Herzog & de Meuron, the firm designed a studio building for Ruff and Gursky in Düsseldorf.

+d.o.pe

+First exhibited at David Zwirner's 533 West 19th Street location in New York, the d.o.pe series takes its title from Aldous Huxley's autobiographical work The Doors of Perception, which explores the author's experience using mescaline.
+For this series, Ruff prints fractal patterns created with a specialized software program onto industrial carpets, extending the artist's interest in the limits of human perception and the creation of digital imagery that is at once natural and artificial.
+The works reference artists such as Hieronymus Bosch and Matthias Grünewald and Ruff's own formative adolescent experiences in the Black Forest.